droundy/fac/web/documentation.md

 ### To do:

-1. Verify that inputs within the source directory are git added using `git ls-files`.

 2. Around line 524 of build.c, we need to throw out outputs that were not human-specified, that only existed in a .done file.